datastax/ruby-driver/README.md

 # Datastax Ruby Driver for Apache Cassandra

 *If you're reading this on GitHub, please note that this is the readme for the development version and that some features described here might not yet have been released.
-You can [find the documentation for latest version through ruby driver docs](http://datastax.github.io/ruby-driver/) or via the release tags, [e.g. v3.0.0](https://github.com/datastax/ruby-driver/tree/v3.0.0).*
+You can [find the documentation for the latest version through ruby driver docs](http://docs.datastax.com/en/latest-ruby-driver/ruby-driver/whatsNew.html) or via the release tags, [e.g. v3.0.1](https://github.com/datastax/ruby-driver/tree/v3.0.1).*

 [![Build Status](https://travis-ci.org/datastax/ruby-driver.svg?branch=master)](https://travis-ci.org/datastax/ruby-driver)